Coronavirus: adult community nursing update

-The district nursing service provides nursing care in the home to adults over the age of 16 who are housebound and unable to care for themselves.
+The district and neighbourhood nursing service provides nursing care in the home to adults over the age of 16 who are housebound and unable to care for themselves.

 Where possible, we help and support patients towards independence in managing their care needs and long term conditions.
 We aim to prevent unnecessary admissions to hospital and facilitate early discharge.